auth0/docs/articles/scopes/current/oidc-scopes.md

 This document discusses scopes included within the OpenID Connect authentication protocol.
 For more info about OIDC itself, see our docs on [OpenID Connect](/protocols/oidc).
 :::

 The basic (and required) scope for OIDC is `openid`, which indicates that an application intends to use the OIDC protocol to verify a user's identity and would like to receive an ID Token.
 Beyond that, an application can ask for additional scopes by listing the requested scope names in the `scope` parameter, separated by spaces.

 In OIDC, each scope returns a set of user attributes, which are called _claims_.
-The scopes an application should request depend on which user attributes that the application needs.
+The scopes an application should request depend on which user attributes the application needs.

 ## Standard claims

-Standard claims are intended to provide an appliction with user details, such as name, email, and picture.
-Standard claims included in the most commonly used scopes are listed below, but for a full list of available standard claims, refer to the [OIDC specification: Standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).
+Standard claims are intended to provide an application with user details, such as name, email, and picture.
+Standard claims included in the most commonly-used scopes are listed below, but for a full list of available standard claims, refer to the [OIDC specification: Standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).

 | Scope     | Claims          |